 As for the non-playable characters of Paris, we've seen a boost to both the numbers on screen and their individual intelligence.
 While previous games in the series have accommodated hundreds of AI participants on screen at any one time, Unity introduces thousands of them, all of whom behave just a little more realistically.
 Whether the target render of 1080p can be achieved, and the 20-50fps locked down to something a little more stable while all this activity is going on, is something we'll have to wait to find out.

 We know that the established stealth mechanics of the previous games are being retained for Unity, but Arno does have a few new tricks up his presumably frilly sleeve.
-As well as a more robust navigation system, new parkour-like moves will become available as you make progress through the game.
+As well as a more robust navigation system, new parkour-like moves - presumably provided by Ubisoft's new hire - will become available as you make progress through the game.
 There will be less dependency on haystacks, in other words, and much more freedom to reach your objective in a manner of your own choosing.

 For the game's combat systems, the developers are taking fencing as an inspiration, although it's safe to assume they're thinking of something a little ickier than the points-based to-and-fro most of us conjure up when we think about the sport.
 The stated intention for Unity is to make you think and work harder for your kills than in previous games, dodging and parrying your way to a more satisfying victory.